Skip to content

 Now <prefix> l returns you to hive from any agent session.

-To create sessions from the TUI with n, tell hive where your repos live:
+Config file — tell hive where your repos live:

 # ~/.config/hive/config.yaml